MerlinsLair/merlin/x/superfluid/README.md

 total liquidity pool, and allows you to get transaction fees or participate in external incentive gauge token distributions.
 When bonding, on top of the regular bonding transaction there will also be a selection of validators.
-As stated above, OSMO is also minted and burned each day and superfluidly staked to whoever you have chosen to be your validator.
+As stated above, MER is also minted and burned each day and superfluidly staked to whoever you have chosen to be your validator.
 You gain additional APR as a reward for bolstering the Merlin chain's consensus integrity by delegating.